KeenMate/svelte-treeview/README.md

 ## Drag and drop

 ## Keyboard navigation

+Enable keyboard navigation by setting `useKeyboardNavigation` to true.

 Use arrows to navigata tree.
 First you need to focus some node, you can use `focusNode` to do that.
 Use Enter or Space to select checkbox.